ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : TCP connections between two hosts map directly to Connection objects.

 Initiate:
-: Calling `Initiate` on a TCP Connection causes it to reserve a local port, and send a SYN to the Remote Endpoint.
+: CONNECT.TCP.
+Calling `Initiate` on a TCP Connection causes it to reserve a local port, and send a SYN to the Remote Endpoint.

 InitiateWithSend:
-: Early idempotent data is sent on a TCP Connection in the SYN, as TCP Fast Open data.
+: CONNECT.TCP with parameter "user message".
+Early idempotent data is sent on a TCP Connection in the SYN, as TCP Fast Open data.

 Ready:
-: A TCP Connection is ready once the three-way handshake is complete.
+: `Initiate` or `InitiateWithSend` returns without an error, i.e. the three-way handshake is complete.

 InitiateError:
-: TCP can throw various errors during connection setup.
+: Failure of CONNECT.TCP.
+TCP can throw various errors during connection setup.
 Specifically, it is important to handle a RST being sent by the peer during the handshake.

 ConnectionError:
 : Once established, TCP throws errors whenever the connection is disconnected, such as due to receive a RST from the peer; or hitting a TCP retransmission timeout.
+This can lead to ABORT-EVENT.TCP or TIMEOUT.TCP events.

 Listen:
-: Calling `Listen` for TCP binds a local port and prepares it to receive inbound SYN packets from peers.
+: LISTEN.TCP.
+Calling `Listen` for TCP binds a local port and prepares it to receive inbound SYN packets from peers.

 ConnectionReceived:
 : TCP Listeners will deliver new connections once they have replied to an inbound SYN with a SYN-ACK.